Sebastianhju/Runeterra-5e/Items/Rares.md

 _You gain +1 to hit and damage rolls using this magical weapon_

-_Carve_: Your armor class is reduced by one for every other stack of carve you have, up to a maximum of eight.
-Whenever you start your turn, you remove one stack of carve
+_Carve: Your armor class is reduced by one for every third stack of carve you have, up to a maximum of twelve._

 ---